14 hot new global restaurants for 2018

 Galvin Dubai

 Not only are Chris and Jeff Galvin Michelin-starred chefs, they just so happen to be brothers as well.
-The siblings' latest venture comes in Dubai at The Square in City Walk, the UAE's latest dining destination.
+The siblings' latest venture is in Dubai, at The Square in City Walk, the UAE's latest dining destination.

 On the menu are European flavors and dishes including "best of British," southern French and Italian.